 However, the best buy of all may be Panasonic’s 10-megapixel Lumix ZS3/TZ7.
 It is compact, sports a stabilized 12x Leica zoom, and also sells for under $40.
 Sometimes, well under!
 And, as described in my earlier article, you can IR-convert it yourself!

-TIP: And if you’d (initially) like to avoid buying an expensive IR bandpass filter, try stretching one or two pieces of black yard-bag plastic (or holding a developed black slide) in front of your camera’s lens.
+TIP: And if you’d (initially) like to avoid buying an expensive IR bandpass filter, try stretching one or two pieces of heavy-duty black leaf-bag plastic (or holding a developed black slide) in front of your camera’s lens.
 The results will be soft and dark, but you’ll soon know if you’d like to delve deeper into our dramatic infrared world.

 –Dave Powell is a Westford, Mass. writer and avid amateur photographer.